dewexdewex/RWS/README.md

 Older board (B) (ESP32 FM DEVKIT) with headers MAC Address: 30:AE:A4:D3:2D:34 >>>>> This Board is DEAD

 N1: (ESP32 Dev Module) with headers MAC Address: 08:D1:F9:9A:77:18 This board needs the upload speed to be low.
+Connecting with driver /dev/cu.wchusbserial56BA0198571 Serial Port (USB)

 N2: (ESP32 Dev Module) with headers MAC Address: 08:D1:F9:D9:4A:D4 This board needs the upload speed to be low.